-Family Therapy is our biggest and most broad service.
-YSB’s Family Therapy program is open to residents of Rock Island County with a child under the age of 18.
-We specialize in working with families that have children or teens with behavior difficulties; and in helping parents and children to developing nurturing, satisfying relationships.
-The goal of the program is to assist families in meeting the physical, social and emotional needs of all its members.YSB therapists are approved providers for several insurance companies.
+Family therapy is our largest and most broad service.
+YSB’s family therapy program is open to residents of Rock Island County with a child under the age of 18.
+We specialize in working with families that have children or teens with behavior difficulties; and in helping parents and children develop nurturing, satisfying relationships.
+The goal of the program is to assist families in meeting the physical, social, and emotional needs of all family members.

-Some attributes to the program include:
+Some attributes of the program include:

-To submit in a referral, Click Here
+To submit a referral, CLICK HERE

 The Peer Justice program also makes significant use of teenage volunteers who serve as jurors and courtroom personnel.